afsaredrisy/MRestClient/README.md

 ## Example

-MRestClient is the HTTP client implementation library written in swift, The goal of this library is to reduce the effort to call REST-API with swift codable object.
+MRestClient is the HTTP client implementation library written in swift, It is small , light weight & simple to use library for HTTP communication .The goal of this library is to reduce the effort to call REST-API with swift codable object.
 This is the generic implementation of swift object for request & response body so you can directly interact with codable object without worrying JSON conversion etc.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.